narner/MyWebsite/content/Books.md

 **Typography**

-* [An Essay on Typography](https://www.amazon.com/Essay-Typography-Eric-Gill/dp/0879239506/ref=sr_1_2?dchild=1&keywords=An+Essay+on+Typography+-&qid=1630968653&s=books&sr=1-2) - A short work by	 Eric Gill argues that a "a good piece of lettering is as beauitufl a thing to see as any sculpture or painted picutre".
+* [An Essay on Typography](https://www.amazon.com/Essay-Typography-Eric-Gill/dp/0879239506/ref=sr_1_2?dchild=1&keywords=An+Essay+on+Typography+-&qid=1630968653&s=books&sr=1-2) - A short work by	 Eric Gill argues that a "a good piece of lettering is as beautiful a thing to see as any sculpture or painted picture".

 * [The Elements of Typographic Style](https://www.amazon.com/Elements-Typographic-Style-Version-Anniversary/dp/0881792128/ref=sr_1_1?dchild=1&keywords=The+Elements+of+Typographic+Style&qid=1630813853&sr=8-1) - Defines several typographic terms and concepts, as well as surveys the field for five and a half centuries of history.

 * [Thinking with Type](https://www.amazon.com/gp/product/1568989695/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) - Visual guide to typographic concepts; underscoring typography's role in visual communication.

 * [Typography: A Manual For Design](https://www.amazon.com/Typographie-Manual-Design-Emil-Ruder/dp/3721200438) - Swiss typographer Emil Ruder's visual guide to typographic concepts.